enechange/EnergyDataSimulationChallenge/README.md

 This rule is not so strict that you can avoid to commit your secret files.

-## Challenge 2 - Visualization of Energy Comsumptions
+## Challenge 2 - Visualization of Energy Consumptions

 The following task is intended to give us an idea of your data visualisation skills.
 Please use the tools/programming language you are most familiar with.